YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [Electronics, Firmware and Software](ElectronicsFirmwareAndSoftware)
-Design Objectives:
 - Use of mechanical switches.
-[currently in progress]
+EVK v1.2 uses Cherry Silver switches.
+[currently working on the wiring]

 ## [Character Layout](CharacterLayout)
 Design Objectives: